 What are bridging loans?

-A bridging loan is considered a short-term loan for businesses.
+A bridging loan is considered a short-term loan for businesses and individuals.
 Typically, businesses can access a bridging loan very quickly.
 However, its purpose is to bridge a gap in finance, effectively supporting a business during a transition in finance.
 When a more permanent form of financing is found, the bridging loan should be repaid in full.

 The term bridging comes from the fact that it can get you from one place to another or bridge a gap in income streams.